 Later on, her friends started to join her and soon she was sending out invites.
 Other Duchesses picked up the habit and the Afternoon Tea became popular and was even moved into the drawing rooms.
 That’s how the Afternoon became a respectable and elegant tradition.

 Sadly, nowadays it is only done as an occasional luxury in hotels or great restaurants.

 How it’s served

-Afternoon Tea is a meal composed by tasty sandwiches, sweet cakes, pastries, and in the 20th century scones with jam and butter have been added.
+Afternoon Tea is a meal composed of tasty sandwiches, sweet cakes, pastries, and in the 20th-century scones with jam and butter have been added.
 The order should always start with savoury and end with sweet.
-The tea should be served between 3:30pm and 5:00 pm to be a proper one.
+The tea should be served between 3:30 pm and 5:00 pm to be a proper one.
 The special Afternoon Tea has usually a 2 or 3 tier tray presented with napkins, teapots, nice china cups and saucers.
 The tea should be boiling hot and be served with milk.
-Usually the chosen tea will be English breakfast.
+Usually, the chosen tea will be an English breakfast.
 Etiquette: The tea should be held with the right hand and the tea plate with the left one.

 You should never stir your tea since it becomes bitter and don’t let it infuse for too long.

 What makes it distinctive?